Target Usage: To work with an existing remote repository.

 git clone https://github.com/git-mastery/samplerepo-things.git # if using HTTPS

-git clone git@github.com:se-edu/samplerepo-things.git # if using SSH
+git clone git@github.com:git-mastery/samplerepo-things.git # if using SSH

 git clone https://github.com/foo/bar.git my-bar-copy # also specifies a dir to use